valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 Create an enum config that server clients can interact with via the `CONFIG SET`, `CONFIG GET`, and `CONFIG REWRITE` commands.
-Enum configs are a set of string tokens to corresponding integer values, where the string value is exposed to Redis clients but the value passed Redis and the module is the integer value.
+Enum configs are a set of string tokens to corresponding integer values, where the string value is exposed to Valkey clients but the value passed Valkey and the module is the integer value.
 These values are defined in `enum_values`, an array of null-terminated c strings, and `int_vals`, an array of enum values who has an index partner in `enum_values`.